wpjessie/cookcalcs/README.md

 tjw8dpv9nwk.nfp1RPE

-This is a place to find recipes and methdods that have version tracking so I don't get confused<br>
+Recipes and methods that have version tracking so I don't get confused<br>

-Batch calcs will be added later probably<br>
+Please submit changes to recipes as you bake and eat<br>